The best free WinZip alternative

 PeaZip is another open source WinZip alternative, but with a few more features in a considerably larger package (around 10MB compared to 7-Zip's 1MB).

 PeaZip's standard installation will make file associations and add context menu options automatically, which you might not want if you're trying it for the first time.
 Select 'Custom' if you want to make your own choices.
-Alternatively, you can use the 1.8MB portable version, which runs without being installed and won't make changes to your PC.

 Its handy extra features include the ability to convert archive formats and test archives for errors.
 It can't batch compress or watermark images as some of the other tools here can, but can rotate and crop them for you.